 An independent museum consultant with over 15 years’ work in the museum field, Rich Deely has worked as an educator in art, history, and science museums in New York, North Carolina, and California.
 Originally from New York City, Rich has BA degrees in both history and communications from the University of Notre Dame, and a master’s degree in Museum Education from Bank Street College of Education in Manhattan.

-Project ARTstART is supported, in part, by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, the Flourish Foundation, the City of Claremont and the Rotary Club.
+Project ARTstART is supported, in part, by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, the Flourish Foundation, the City of Claremont, the Ruth and Joseph C. Reed Foundation for the Arts and the Rotary Club.
 SOURCE, a student-run non-profit consulting organization at Kravis Institute at Claremont McKenna College, identified several of these grants and has assisted the CMA in the grant application process.